 Computer programming techniques for collecting and analyzing data in linguistic research.
 Introduction to regular expressions, and Python scripting.
 Hands-on experience gathering, formatting, and manipulating corpus, field, and experimental data, combining data from multiple sources, and working with existing tools.
 Knowledge of computer programming not required.
 Units: 1-4

-The assignments are distributed on Mondays and due one week later, before the start of class (10:30 am).
+The assignments are distributed on Tuesdays and due one week later, before the start of class (3:15 pm Pacific).

 The primary goal of these assignments is to give you practice problem-solving in Python, so that you become a fluent programmer.